marilynpesantez/sales-analysis-1/README.md

 # Project Background
 This project explores sales, customer, and product-level data from an anonymous retailer, with available records spanning from December 29th, 2010, to January 28th, 2014.
 Although the original data source is unspecified, the datasets provides a multi-year view of retail activity, making it well-suited for exploratory analysis.
-This project analyzes overall retail performance to uncover actionable insights into sales trends, customer behavior, and product performance.
-The goal is to uncover opportunities for targeted promotions, customer segmentation strategies, particularly around seasonal fluctuations and holiday-driven demand.
+This project analyzes overall retail performance to uncover actionable insights into sales trends and product performance.
+The goal is to uncover opportunities for targeted regional promotions, particularly around seasonal fluctuations and holiday-driven demand, as well as long-term product inventory strategy.

 Insights and recommendations are provided on the following key areas: